adarachel/readwithraq/README.md

 - `index.html`: The main HTML file for the website.
 - `assets/`: This folder contains subdirectories for CSS, images, and JavaScript files.
-- `reviews.html`: A page for viewing all book reviews.
+- `news.html`: A page for viewing all blog articles published.
 - `README.md`: You're reading it right now!

 ## Contributing

 We welcome contributions from the community to help improve and complete the website.
-If you'd like to contribute, please feel free to [open an issue](https://github.com/adarachel/readwithraq/issues) or submit a pull request.
+If you'd like to contribute, please feel free to [open an issue](https://github.com/adarachel/betterwithij/issues) or submit a pull request.

 ## Contact